manthan-a-mehta/Tator/readme.txt

 5)make_summary.py: Contains the code for extracting the localizations from a particular section of the tator app.

 10 May 3:09 PM we have 4922 annotations

+May 12 1:38 PM

+Not all annotations are for the fish.
+Some annotations are also for tally and individuals.
+We have about 3324 fill annotations.